 Learn something new every day More Info... by email

 Pumpkin pie spice is a blend of spices designed to be used in pumpkin pie, although the spice blend can also be used for various fruit pies and other dishes as well.
-Many stores sell pumpkin pie spice, especially in the fall and winter, when pumpkin pie is a popular treat, and it is also very easy to make this spice mixture at home.
-An advantage to home production is that homemade pumpkin pie spice is fresher, and it tends to have much more flavor as a result.
+Many stores sell this spice, especially in the fall and winter, when pumpkin pie is a popular treat, and it is also very easy to make this spice mixture at home.
+An advantage to home production is that a homemade spice mix is fresher, and it tends to have much more flavor as a result.
 Homemade spice blends also allow cooks greater control.